+CodeDescriptionLectureLabClinicCreditMAT 271Calculus I3204

-CodeDescriptionLectureLabClinicCreditMAT 271Calculus I3204Prerequisites: MAT 172 or MAT 175; or satisfactory math placement score
+Prerequisites: MAT 172; or satisfactory math placement

 This course is designed to develop the topics of differential and integral calculus.
 Emphasis is placed on limits, continuity, derivatives and integrals of algebraic and transcendental functions of one variable.
 Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to derivative-related problems with and without technology.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a general education course in Mathematics.
 This is a Universal General Education Transfer Component (UGETC) course for the Associate in Science degree.
 It satisfies Other General Education hours for the Associate in Arts and the Associate in Fine Arts degrees.